peabodyj/worlds-groups-week2/README.md

 But really this is just a fun little project I am working on to become more familiar with ReactJS and Redux.
 It is a work-in-progress, and I still have a few hours of work to put into this before it is complete.

 ### Screenshot
 This is what it currently looks like.
 Users can select the matchup (shown in bold), the colored bubbles will eventually show up at the bottom.
 A user would then be able to hover over the bubble and a tooltip will show what outcomes are needed for a team to make it out of group stage.
+(Styling still needs to be updated)

 ![Alt text](screenshots/current-12-10-17.png?raw=true "Current")